-Rowan University in Glassboro in Gloucester County is setting up a cannabis think tank as African American social justice advocates criticize Governor Phil Murphy for not appointing a Black man to the Cannabis Regulatory Commission.
+Rowan University in Glassboro in Gloucester County is setting up a cannabis think tank.
+African American social justice advocates are criticizing Governor Phil Murphy for not appointing a Black man to the Cannabis Regulatory Commission.

 The Rowan University Institute for Cannabis Research, Policy, and Workforce Development will encompass the business, law, medicine, chemistry, and pharmacology departments.

 Thus, they are planning for a major cannabis think tank that considers social justice and health questions and educates students on the nuances of cannabis.

 “Rowan University has the expertise and resources necessary to study the potential medicinal uses of cannabis, as well as the societal impacts of these new laws.
 The research possibilities are endless,” said university President Ali A. Houshmand.

 Significant Cannabis Think Tank Planned